srajarao/kubernetes/README.md

 This repository provides a complete, automated setup for a high-performance Kubernetes cluster optimized for AI/ML workloads on Jetson devices.
 It combines K3s (lightweight Kubernetes), dual-network architecture (10G + 1G), GPU acceleration, PostgreSQL database, and comprehensive application deployments with **production-ready stability verification**.

-**🎯 October 16, 2025 Update**: Successfully deployed 73-step automated cluster with integrated verification system.
-All services operational with comprehensive monitoring and backup capabilities.
+**🎯 October 18, 2025 Update**: Successfully deployed 96-step automated cluster with integrated verification system.
+All services operational with comprehensive monitoring, backup capabilities, and recent script optimizations.

 ## 🎯 What This Project Provides